top of page

 Nourishing the Mind: The Impact of Nutrition on ADHD/ADD

-Nutrition plays a pivotal role in overall health and well-being, especially for individuals with ADHD/ADD.
 A balanced diet rich in essential vitamins, minerals, and macronutrients can significantly influence cognitive function and behaviour.
 Because medication for ADHD can have side effects, including sleep disturbances, aggression, and stomach pain here are some natural ways to support it:

 Here’s how nutrition affects those with ADHD/ADD: